gandelfwiz/CamundaWorkshop/README.md

 	```
 	The call was executed successfully so the system completed the process.

 7. Now change in task `Send SMS` the script of payload.
-Set the `"phoneNumber"` variable equal to null in json:
+Set the `"phoneNumber"` Json property equal to null:

 	```json
 	{